wnfs-wg/car-mirror-spec/README.md

 The Client performs graph traversal of the data under the CID to push, appending blocks to a CAR file.
 This CAR MAY be discrete or streaming, depending on the transport.
 All other factors being equal, breadth-first traversal is RECOMMENDED.
 Since the Server is not expected to use the data immediately, it exposes the largest number of roots, and thus grants the highest chance of discovering shared subgraphs.
 An implementation MAY choose a different traversal strategy, for example if it knows more about the use.

-On a partial cold call, the Server Graph Estimate MUST contain the entire graph minus CIDs in the initial payload.
-The Server MUST respond with a Bloom filter of all CIDs that match the Server Graph Estimate, which is called the Server Graph Confirmation.
-On subsequent rounds, the Server Graph Estimate continues to be refined until it is empty or the entire graph has been synchronized.

 ### 3.3.2 Server `ACK`

-At the end of each round, the receiving Server MUST respond with a Bloom filter of likely future duplicates, and an array of CID roots for pending subgraphs.
-Either MAY be empty, in which case it is treated merely as an `ACK`.
+At the end of each round, the receiving Server MUST respond with a Bloom filter of CIDs of blocks it has in the subgraph or blocks that are likely future duplicates, and an array of CID roots for pending subgraphs.
+The Bloom filter MAY be empty, in which case it is treated merely as an `ACK`.

+If the server responds with an empty list of pending subgraphs, the protocol is finished.

 ### 3.3.3 Next Round